RozbehSharahi/graphql3/README.md

 When creating a meaningful page node we most likely need:

 - A resolver to load a page
-- An uid argument which defines which pages should be loaded
+- An uid argument which defines which page should be loaded
 - A type which describes the fields of the page.

 The `RecordNodeBuilder` can be used as following: